Fig77/SQL-Microverse/README.md

 This repository is just a container for answers in the https://sqlzoo.net/ quizzes.

-There is no particular instructions for usage, besides from going [here](https://sqlzoo.net/) and submitting answers provided on this repo.
+There is no particular instructions for usage, besides going [here](https://sqlzoo.net/) and submitting answers provided on this repo.